Till the World Ends

-Background
+Background and release

 "Till the World Ends" was written and produced by Dr. Luke and Max Martin, with additional writing by American recording artist Kesha and Alexander Kronlund, and additional production by Billboard.
-In an interview for Spin on February 11, 2011, Kesha announced she had co-written the song with Luke and Martin for Femme Fatale.
-She explained it was inspired by "me imagining [Spears] and any female musician touring the world.
+In an interview for Spin on February 11, 2011, Kesha announced she had co-written the song with Luke and Martin for Spears's then-upcoming album Femme Fatale, explaining it was inspired by "me imagining [Spears] and any female musician touring the world.
 When you go out, and you're having an amazing, magical night and you don't want to go to sleep and you want it to last until the world ends."
+She further elaborated for Vulture:

+"I've never been more proud of anything in my career...
+It really solidifies me as a songwriter in the pop music world, which is what I consider myself first and foremost.
+So it actually is really, really exciting for me when I hear [Britney] sing it.
+Like, when I hear my own songs on the radio I have to kind of turn it down or change the radio or whatever.
+When I hear that, I fucking blow the speakers out and I order everybody to dance."

 On March 2, 2011, the single's cover art, in which Spears appears sitting on a couch in a sweater and heels, was posted on Deezer.
 This was followed by a 30-second snippet of the song, which appeared on German Amazon.
 "Till the World Ends" leaked online on March 3, 2011, which prompted Spears to post hours later on her Twitter account, "Looks like the cat's out of the bag..."
 She formally premiered the single at On Air with Ryan Seacrest, on March 4, 2011, at 10:00 EST (15:00 UTC).
 "Till the World Ends" was made available on iTunes the same day, several days earlier than originally planned.
 Following the announcement, Kesha spoke to MTV News stating that "I consider myself a songwriter before and above everything else, so it's an honor to write for one of pop music's biggest icons."
 During an interview with Seacrest, Spears described "Till the World Ends" as "fun.
 I like it.
 It's good energy. [...]
 I'm a vibe person, and I think I love good-mood songs, and if it puts me in a good mood, it clicks for me."